CONNECTIVITY FOR ALL

 of District households lack access to a computer

 Virginia students lack either high-speed internet or a computer in the home

 As of May 12, 2021, the Emergency Broadband Benefit will provide a discount of up to $50 per month towards broadband service for eligible households.
 Eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer, or tablet from participating providers if they contribute $10-$50 toward the purchase price.
 The Emergency Broadband Benefit is limited to one monthly service discount and one device discount per household.

 A household is eligible if one member of the household:

-Qualifies for the Lifeline program (individuals qualify for the Lifeline program if they receive Medicaid, SNAP benefits, Supplemental Security Income, Federal Public Housing Assistance, Veterans and Survivors Pension benefit or have an income at or below 135% of Federal Poverty Guidelines)
+Qualifies for the Lifeline program.
+Individuals qualify for the Lifeline program if they have an income at or below 135% of the Federal Poverty Guidelines or receive:

 Receives benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, or did so in the 2019-2020 school year

 Received a Federal Pell Grant during the current award year